 This is where 3D printed instruments stand out.
 Not only will you have made your instrument yourself, but you’ll make it unique to you.
 These make for good looking pieces that are worth bragging about, even before you pick up and play.

-Therefore, here’s 7 of the coolest 3D printed musical instrument projects you can make at home today.
+Therefore, here’s some of the coolest 3D printed musical instrument projects you can make at home today.

 The Black Widow 3D Printed Guitar – A New Take on an Old Favorite